 7) Failure is a natural part of the creative process.
-The Intelligent Fast Failure concept uses failure as a method of experimentation to obtain good results in the end.
-Because the final result is the most important and can not be obtained without experimenting, and experimenting means failing.
+The Intelligent Fast Failure concept uses failure as experimentation to obtain good results.
+Because the final result is the most important and can not be accepted without experimenting, and experimenting means failing.
 But you can maximize the acquisition of knowledge through failure.
 Intelligent Fast Failure means:

 - Conduct experiments using minimum resources in the shortest time possible (fast)

 - Sub-optimal outcomes that are inherent when exploring new creative and innovative ideas (failure)

 So, surprisingly, but not so much: YOU ARE CREATIVE!
 There are no more excuses now, you know, for the thing that you are not doing, even though you think about, but you’re not good enough for, you have no time for, you’re scared it won’t work, you can’t focus on and so on (villains!).